I swear there must be more tangible things in Japan than there are stars in the universe.

 I’m sure you’ve probably heard about all the little features available to you when nature calls.
-You just gotta try them all.
+From different types of music to waterfall sounds, you’ve just gotta try them all.
 I was also very impressed with the cleanliness of public toilets, they’re just as clean as your hotel bathroom!

 Unlike many places across Europe, you can be assured whilst travelling around Japan that the locals aren’t trying to rip you off as they’re very genuine and respectful.
 Also boasting a low crime rate, in Japan you’ll feel safe not having to worry about pickpockets or scams.

 Allow yourself to let your guard down a little, open your mind and enjoy the wonders this incredible country and its people have to offer.
-You can find my 2 Week Japan Itinerary for First-Timers here.
-I even explain how to overcome the language barrier!
+Don’t forget to head on over to my Japan travel blog to find out the exciting destinations you can visit within this incredible country!

 Until next time,